Britain's centuries-old Royal Mail eyes end of state control

 In June, 80,000 postal workers from the Communication Workers Union (CWU) voted to oppose the sell-off and union leaders are considering strike action to try and force a u-turn.

-"Who would want to put their money into a company where all the workers are opposed to privatization?" said Bernard McBride, a Royal Mail worker for 23 years from Doncaster.
+"Who would want to put their money into a company where all the workers are opposed to privatisation?" said Bernard McBride, a Royal Mail worker for 23 years from Doncaster.

 One UK fund manager who asked not to be named said easing tensions with union was a prerequisite for any investment.